Egypt·24 October - 3 November 2025

 iStock1572020588

 Today, we’ll say goodbye to our superb crew.
 We'll wake up early to drive 3.5 hours south to explore the Abu Simbel temple, one of Egypt's most impressive buildings.
-Abu Simbel was cut into the mountain from a single rock.
-Its facade is decorated with four statues of King Ramesses.
+Abu Simbel was cut into the mountain from a single rock, and its facade is decorated with four statues of King Ramesses.
 En route, we'll enjoy a yummy falafel lunch.

-We’ll check into the legendary Old Cataract Hotel in Aswan City.
-This is where King Fouad once entertained, and Agatha Christie sipped cocktails and stayed for an entire year in 1937, writing “Death on the Nile.”
+We’ll head back to the city to check into the legendary Old Cataract Hotel.
+This location is where King Fouad once hosted guests, and Agatha Christie enjoyed cocktails while residing here for a whole year in 1937, during which she wrote “Death on the Nile.”

 The majestic hotel is on a pink granite cliff overlooking the world’s longest river.
-This grand hotel boasts a fabled guest list of royals and dignitaries.
 Be sure to take a dip in the pool during your stay.
 It's delightful.

 Included